yogthos/clj-rss/README.md

 ## Usage

-`channel-xml` function which accepts a map of tags representing a channel followed by 0 or more items and outputs an XML string.
+`channel-xml` function which accepts a map of tags representing a channel followed by 0 or more maps for items and outputs an XML string.
 Each item must be a map of valid RSS tags.
 Following characters in the content of :description and :title tags will be escaped: <, &, >, " pubDate and lastBuildDate must be instances of java.util.Date